 This section is intended to tell you more about receiving acupuncture in pregnancy.
 Many women now know that acupuncture can be very helpful for morning sickness, but that is often as far as their knowledge extends.
 So please read on, and I will try to answer some of the most common questions.

 Firstly, acupuncture is a safe, drug-free treatment ideally suited to pregnancy, and it is actually capable of dealing with a multitude of conditions which can arise.
 This is why for example, the Whittington NHS Hospital in North London set up its Maternity Acupuncture Service in 2005.
 The hospital finds that women who opt for acupuncture undergo fewer surgical interventions and spend less time there.

-Complaints commonly treated in pregnancy include nausea and vomiting (see more on this below), fatigue, insomnia, heartburn, constipation, varicose veins, haemorrhoids, lower back pain, sciatica, symphysis pubis pain (also known as SPD pain), itching, anxiety and depression.
+Complaints commonly treated in pregnancy include nausea and vomiting (see more on this below), fatigue, insomnia, heartburn, constipation, lower back pain, sciatica, symphysis pubis pain (also known as SPD pain), itching, anxiety and depression.

 Morning sickness is a symptom which has been described by Chinese doctors in their medical texts for centuries: Zhu Dan Xi wrote on it in 1347, and The Foundations of Medicine described its causes in 1575.
 Whereas in western medicine there is just “morning sickness”, in acupuncture, by questioning and examination, we refine our diagnosis to one of six different kinds of morning sickness.
 From this follows the best choice of acupuncture points, and the most appropriate self-help advice.
 To see a patient’s experience of acupuncture for morning sickness, go to http://youtu.be/tbJWrMt05LU .